microsoft/pxt-adafruit/docs/lessons/charting/acceleration.md

 ### ~avatar avatar

 Welcome!
-This activity will teach how to use the micro:bit to chart the second micro:bit's acceleration in the "x" direction.
+This activity will teach how to use the micro:bit to chart the acceleration in the "x" direction.
 Let's get started!

 ### ~